QIDSOD/QIDSOD-documentation/README.md

 # Further information

-As of May 2020, we are just getting started, but here are some resources to help you get into the mood of thinking along.
+As of spring 2020, we are just getting started, but here are some resources to help you get into the mood of thinking along.

 ## Research proposal